mozilla/personatestuser.org/README.md

 `prod`, `dev`, `stage`, and `local`.
 It specifies which development environment to query.

+All queries return a JSON string on success with some or all of the following fields:

+- `email` An email to use as an identity
+- `pass` The password for the account
+- `token` A verification token for use with the identity provider
+- `expires` Expiration date in seconds since the epoch
+- `env` The name of the server environment ("prod", "dev", "stage", or "local")
+- `browserid` The url for the IdP specified by env
+- `verifier` The url for the verifier specified by env
+- `audience` The audience an assertion is valid for
+- `assertion` An identity assertion for a given audience
+- `cert` An identity certificate from the IdP for the email
+- `bundle` A bundled assertion and certificate

+### New Verified Email

     GET /email/verified[/<env>]

-Get a verified email and password.
+Creates an identity that will be valid for an hour.

+### New Unverified Email

     GET /email/unverified[/<env>]

-Get an unverified email, password, and verification token.
+Stages a new identity with the IdP.
+Use the returned verification token to complete the account creation.

+### New Assertion and Email

     GET /assertion/<audience>[/<env>]

 Get a new verified email and an assertion, valid for two minutes, for the named audience.

+### New Assertion

+Like the above, but with explicit parameters for an existing email and password.
+Does not create a new account.

     GET /assertion/<audience>/email/<email>/password/<password>

-[Not implemented yet]
-With the specified email and password, get an assertion, valid for two minutes, for the named audience.
 Note that *env* is not an option, since the email has already been created for a certain server environment.

+### Cancel Account

     GET /cancel/email/<email>/password/<password>

 Cancel the email account for given email and password.
-Note that *env* is not an option in this quiery, since the email has already been create for a certain env.
+Note that *env* is not an option in this query, since the email has already been create for a certain env.

+You do not need to cancel accounts created with this tool.
+Email accounts are automatically canceled with the IdP after one hour.